Glen Edward Rogers: Lethal injection

 On May 15, 2025, 62-year-old Rogers was put to death by lethal injection at the Florida State Prison.
 The official time of death was 6:16 p.m.
 His last meal consisted of pizza, chocolate cake, and soda.
 Rogers was the 16th person in the United States to be executed in 2025, and the fifth offender on Florida's death row to be executed in the state that year.

 In a final statement, Rogers addressed the family members of his victims and also incumbent U.S. President Donald Trump, "I know there's a lot of questions that you need answers to.
 I promise you in the near future the questions will be answered and I hope in some way will bring you closure.
 President Trump, keep making America great.
 I'm ready to go."

 Responses

 Jerri Vallicella, the sister of Sandra Gallagher, stated that she would finally be able to rest peacefully after the execution of Rogers.
-She stated that she and her family had waited for nearly 30 years for his death sentence to be carried out, and that his execution was provide a sense of safety for her, knowing that Rogers could not harm anyone else.
+She stated that she and her family had waited for nearly 30 years for his death sentence to be carried out, and that his execution would provide a sense of safety for her, knowing that Rogers could not harm anyone else.

 Debbie Spikes, the older sister of Linda Price, stated that her family found closure after the execution of Rogers, although stating that it was hard to see.
 She expressed her anger at Rogers for not showing any remorse for his crimes.
 Spikes, her husband Ronnie, her sister, and her mother all attended the execution of Rogers.